Steelcap/NSL-CompMod/README.md

 Maintained by Steelcap.

 ## Changes
+### 2017-9-17
+* Removed floating health bars on players
+* P-Res rate for all players decreased to 0.1 from 0.125
+* Disallowed seeing who is enemy commander in pregame

+###### Aliens
+* **Drifter cost reduced from 8 to 4**
+* **Drifter HP reduced to 210 (from 300)**
+* **Alien Supply now 50 + (50 per hive) was 200**
+* **Drifter supply cost increased to 15 (from 10)**
+* **Whip supply cost increased to 15 (from 5)**
+* **Shift, shade, crag supply costs increased to 10 (from 5)**
+* Starting P-Res for Aliens increased to 15 from 12
+* Silence moved to Shade hive from Shift hive
+* Maximum Silence level reduces primary attack sounds by 75% instead of 100% (Skulk bite, spit, Lerk bite, swipe, gore)
+* Removed Focus
+* Vampirism moved to Shade hive from Shift hive (same as vanilla)
+* Disabled Regeneration within 2 seconds of taking damage
+* Remove alien abilities if required biomass is lost from hive death
+* Soft cap on all alien healing over 16% per second, reducing effectiveness by 80%
+* Nutrient Mist requires infestation to place
+* Nutrient Mist no longer preserves structures off infestation
+* Parasites from Rupture last 3 seconds, reduced from 10
+* Cysts will be damaged while unconnected
+* Cyst max hp reduced to 180
+* Cyst maturation rate reduced to 15 from 45
+* Removed the ability to drop lifeform eggs
+* Mucous adds shield based on maximum health, so increasing biomass will increase mucous shield
+* Skulk hitbox changes reverted, hitbox is now smaller
+* Skulk wall jump force decreased to 5.2 from 6.4
+* Skulk speed reduction when sneaking increased to 50% from 33%
+* Skulk Bite attack-pyramid base size reduced to 0.7-by-1 from 1.2-by-1.2
+* Gorges can now control which tunnel will be replaced when they place their third tunnel by crouching while placing it
+* Gorge air friction reduced, and now depends on velocity
+* Gorge air control increased to 30 from 8
+* Gorge belly slide friction off-infestation increased to 0.2 from 0.1
+* Reduced Gorge clog health to 180 from 250
+* Removed Babbler damage cap (was 5 per source)
+* Babbler health increased to 11 from 10
+* Removed parasite ability from Gorge webs
+* Lerk P-Res cost increased to 20 from 18
+* Lerk hitbox changes reverted, hitbox is now smaller
+* Lerk dive is slower
+* Lerk flapping when strafing or without celerity is weaker
+* Lerk spores moved to Biomass 7 from Biomass 4
+* Lerk spores damage per second increased to 20 from 15
+* Fade P-Res cost decreased to 35 from 37
+* Fade hitbox changes reverted, hitbox is now smaller
+* Fade Swipe attack-pyramid base size reduced to 0.7-by-1 from 0.7-by-1.2
+* Advanced Metabolize health point regeneration reduced to 10 from 15
+* Onos P-Res cost reduced to 55 from 62
+* Onos Movement Speed increased from 6.6 to 7.5
+* Onos cannot move while boneshield is active
+* Boneshield does not affect regeneration of health (both innate and from structures/gorges)
+* Boneshield damage reduction decreased to 75% from 80%

+###### Marines
+* Starting P-Res for Marines increased to 20 from 15
+* Medpack heal-over-time decreased to 0 from 25
+* Medpack instant heal increased to 50 from 25
+* Medpack pickup delay increased to 0.56s from 0.45s
+* Medpack aim assistance radius decreased to 0.100 from 0.375
+* Increased cost of Armor 2 and Weapons 2 to 40 each from 30 each
+* Increased cost of Armor 3 and Weapons 3 to 45 each from 40 each
+* Hand Grenade research time decreased to 15s from 45s
+* Removed PowerSurge research, PowerSurge now requires powered Robotics Factory
+* Removed secondary effects of PowerSurge (Damage and AttackSlow)
+* Reduced cost of PowerSurge from 5 to 3
+* Commander Jetpack drop cost increased to 20 from 15
+* Discarded weapon lifetime decreased to 18s from 25
+* Shotgun spread distance increased to 10 from 8.5
+* Machine Gun weight decreased to match shotgun
+* Machine Gun Damage decreased to 6 from 8
+* Machine Gun Damage changed to type Puncture from -MachineGun-
+* Mine hp increased to 70 from 20
+* Mine damage increased to 140 from 125
+* Removed lockout timer for entering exos bought by teammates
+* Railgun bullet diameter reduced to 0.15 from 0.30

 ### 2017-8-16
 * Removed floating health bars on players
 * P-Res rate for all players decreased to 0.1 from 0.125